 That said, I’ve never met a Stephen King story I didn’t like.
 Or, more accurately, I’ve never met a Stephen King adaptation I didn’t like (although he himself isn’t very fond of all the adaptations of his work).
 There’s a bit of a snobbish cliché in the book world that we’re all aware of: “The book is so much better.”
 I’ve always seen this as a slight against those of us who prefer the cinematic experience.
 That our version is the dumbed-down version, made bite-sized for the lowest common denominator.

 The more I learn about the book, the more it becomes apparent just how truly rich it is, and that when it comes to reading it, it’s do or die.
 Just one problem.
-When I was looking for the book a few months back before the new movie had blown up, I couldn’t find a decent copy anywhere (keeping in mind I’m looking for an original 1986 copy, not a new print or PDF version).
+When I was looking for the book a few months back before the new movie had blown up, I couldn’t find a decent copy anywhere (keeping in mind I’m looking for an original 1986 copy, not a new print or digital version).
 But, now that the movie has become a mega hit, there’s no shortage of copies up for sell, only their value has gone way up, with none of them selling for any less than $60!
 So, while I ponder the best approach to getting my clutches on one, let’s appreciate the art!
+UPDATE — I’ve now completed the book and you can read about it in “Let’s Talk About IT: Part II.”

 I reached out to the artist of the original 1986 book cover art, Bob Giusti, about the possibility of getting some high-res copies of the art (something else that I’d been struggling to acquire) and he referred me to the great people over at Suntup Editions, who provided me with beautiful copies of the art.